-The $\mathsf{QAC}^0$ circuits were proposed by Moore as the quantum analogue of AC$^0$ circuits \cite{moore1999quantum}.
-In that work, Moore asked whether $\mathsf{QAC}^0$ circuits can compute parity, and despite various efforts, the question remains open \cite{fang2003quantum,pade2020depth,rosenthal2020bounds,nadimpalli2023pauli,anshu2024computational}.
-In a recent work Nadimpalli, Parham, Vasconcelos and Yuen made progress in this direction, by showing that the Pauli spectrum of the Choi state of a $\mathsf{QAC}^0$ circuit with not too many auxiliary qubits is concentrated on low-degree \cite{nadimpalli2023pauli}.
-In addition, we find that the Choi state of a $\mathsf{QAC}^0$ circuit is not only concentrated on low degree, but also close to being a junta (see \cref{theo:QACconc}).
-Based on this new observation, alongside the algorithm of \cref{theo:learnquantumjuntas}, we are able to prove a stronger result.
+The $\mathsf{QAC}^0$ circuits were proposed by Moore as the quantum analogue of AC$^0$ circuits \cite{Moo99}.
+In that work, Moore asked whether $\mathsf{QAC}^0$ circuits can compute parity.
+Despite various efforts, the question remains open to date \cite{FFG+06,Ros20,NPVY24,ADOY25,FGPT25}.
+In a recent work, Nadimpalli, Parham, Vasconcelos, and Yuen made progress by showing that the Pauli spectrum of the Choi state of a $\mathsf{QAC}^0$ circuit with not too many auxiliary qubits satisfied low-degree concentration \cite{NPVY24}.
+In addition, we note that the Choi state of a $\mathsf{QAC}^0$ circuit is not only concentrated on low-degree operators, but also close to being a quantum junta state (see \cref{theo:QACconc}).
+Based on this new observation, alongside the algorithm of \cref{theo:learnquantumjuntas}, we can prove a stronger result.

 \begin{restatable}{theorem}{theolearningQAC} Let $\rho$ be the Choi state of a $n$-qubit $\mathsf{QAC}^0$ circuit with size $s$, depth $d$, and $a$ auxiliary qubits.
-Then, using
+Then using